tsgates/arch-wiki-markdown/wiki/Xterm.md

     xterm*bellIsUrgent: true

+> Font tips

+Use color in place of bold and italics

+When using small font sizes, bold or italic characters may be difficult to read.
+One solution is to turn off bolding and underlining or italics and use color instead.
+This example does just that:

+    !
+Forbid bold font faces; bold type is light blue.
+    XTerm*colorBDMode: true
+    XTerm*colorBD: rgb:82/a4/d3
+    !
+Do not underscore text, underlined text is white.
+    XTerm*colorULMode: true
+    XTerm*colorUL: rgb:e4/e4/e4

+Adjust line spacing

+Lines of text can sometimes be too close together, or they may appear to be too widely spaced.
+For one example, using DejaVu Sans Mono,the low underscore glyph may butt against CJK glyphs or the cursor block in the line below.
+Line spacing, called leadingby typographers, can be adjusted using the scaleHeight resource.
+Here, the line spacing is widened:

+    XTerm*scaleHeight: 1.01

+Valid values for scaleHeight range from 0.9 to 1.5, with 1.0 being the default.

 > Remove black border

 Xterm has a black border in some cases, you can disable this by adding